 Symptoms of lung cancer include persistent cough, coughing up blood or phlegm, unexplained fatigue, unexplained weight loss, appetite suppression and shortness of breath, among others.

-“No one really knows, as you can’t be sure when the cancer first showed up,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“No one really knows, as you can’t be sure when the cancer first showed up,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “The location of the tumor would affect how quickly it could cause symptoms,” continues Dr. Little.